-Indicates a potentially hazardous situation that, if not avoided, may result in moderate or minor injury or property damage.
+Indicates a potentially hazardous situation which, if not avoided, may result in moderate or minor injury or property damage.

+Indicates a potentially hazardous situation which, if not avoided, may result in moderate or minor injury or property damage.
 NOTICE: Indicates special instructions on installation, operation, or maintenance which are important but not related to personal injury hazards.